Spencer-Sch/Calculator_2.0/README.md

 Update #4

 - Removed a portion of "buildOperandLogic" (and an accompanying test) originally added to solve a display issue.
 This introduced a logical issue.
 The logic issue has been fixed.
 Now I need to solve the display issue.

+Update #5

+- Began redesign of the system that decides what is rendered on screen and when.
+Ran into a few issues that need to be worked out.
+To be continued...